shllshckd/atlantis-net-website/README.md

 # Atlantis NET website
-Web application for Atlantis NET built with Bootstrap 4, HTML 5 and Flask 1.1.2
+Web design for Atlantis NET built with Bootstrap 4, HTML 5 and Flask 1.1.2.
+Purely frontend work, no little to no backend.
+Contact us functionality - email sending.

 # How to build and run (for Windows), assuming you have Python installed?